What Can We Do?

 Your Choice for Residential, Commercial, Educational, and Religious building window restorations.

-Bi-Glass of Connecticut, Inc. was started in 1994.
+Window Restorations of Connecticut, formerly Bi-Glass of Connecticut, was started in 1994.
 Dick Fritzer saw an episode of This Old House which featured the process of restoring old-growth wooden windows using a trademarked tool which makes the transformation and preservation cost effective and efficient.
 With a few calls, our local franchise opened and we began servicing clients within 100 miles of our office and shop.
 We’ve expanded to be able to take on large scale jobs while maintaining our attention to detail as provided on a single window preservation in one of our local historic districts.
 Our goal was, and still is, to provide window restoration services with results that far exceed any replacement, and all at competitive pricing.
 We hope you’ll have questions for us.

 Let’s Start with a Conversation